 "A controlled burn of a book, full of horror and sadness and, once the fire dies down, the beauty of new growth.
 In the tradition of J. G. Ballard and Margaret Atwood, Eric Barnes gives us a dying neighborhood of outcasts who save the world that has cast them out.
 Just the book we need in these dystopian times."—John Feffer, author of Splinterlands

 “With deft prose and a discerning voice, The City Where We Once Lived is a taut examination of the archetypes and rituals that form the landscape of community.”—Courtney Miller Santo, author of Three Story House and The Roots of the Olive Tree

 "This novel stuck with me.
 The voice is appealingly quiet, the atmosphere dreamlike, but the premise of poisoned ground, weather gone haywire, and a government that has thrown up its hands, is frighteningly real.
 The most remarkable thing is that even after hope is gone, kindness survives."—James Whorton, author of Approximately Heaven and Angela Sloan

 “Barnes has constructed an intricate apocalyptic world that frighteningly mirrors present-day reality.
 Through stark yet intimate prose, Barnes explores themes of separatism and displacement and how the lenses we look through are often distorted by lack of connection and empathy.
 He offers a cautionary tale about a world that feels a hair's-breadth away.”—Malcolm Avenue Review

-“The City Where We Once Lived by Eric Barnes is a highly recommended look at a dying city that is part dystopian and part premonition.”—She Treads Softly
+“A highly recommended look at a dying city that is part dystopian and part premonition.”—She Treads Softly